nodejs/node-core-utils/docs/ncu-ci.md

                             job

 Options:
-  --version  Show version number                                       [boolean] --copy     Write the results as markdown to clipboard         [default: false] --json     Write the results as json to the path                      [string] --help     Show help                                                 [boolean]
+  --version   Show version number                                      [boolean] --copy      Write the results as markdown to clipboard        [default: false] --json      Write the results as json to the path                     [string] --markdown  Write the results as markdown to the path                 [string] --help      Show help                                                [boolean]
 ```

 ## Example